fb-lb/CEF_devoirs_knowledge-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 21.0.0.

-To really use the app, you need a back-end and a database to connect to an account and access to courses so be sure you install this project in this repository too :
+To really use the app, you need a back-end and a database to connect to an account and access to courses so be sure you install this project from this repository too :
 https://github.com/fb-lb/CEF_devoirs_knowledge-back

 ## Technologies